 It turns out that about 81% want a personalized experience above all else.
 73% are willing to exceed their budget in order to live an authentic experience in the local reality.
 And when it comes to knowing where wealthy travelers want to be when they’re on vacation, it’s even clearer.

-They no longer prefer lodging in the traditional luxury hotel room, but in structures focused on the area lifestyle.
+Wealthy people don’t prefer lodging in the traditional luxury hotel room, but in structures focused on the area lavish lifestyle.
 This has led to a 30% increase in bookings for this type of hotel.
 Where you can taste the same food the people in town eat, take part in the art scene, and go where the locals meet.
 With Airbnb, travelers can do this easily.
-The lodging that best connects affluent people according to their needs, offers unique experiences, not a generic room.
+The lodging that best connects well off people according to their needs, offers unique experiences, not a generic room.

 Many traditional hotels see this as a challenge to the way they do their business.
 The trend can be defined as “experiential vacation,” and now has a strong impact on the hospitality sector.
 It was surely one of the determining factors for creating viability for Airbnb.
 In fact, rich travelers increasingly want to have novel trip environments, and another way that can be done is by exchanging residences.
 By hosting people from all over the world at home, it extends the timeshare concept internationally.
 This way of traveling is not immune to complications, as people from the same country may not agree on the local cuisine or the exact setting, for example.

 But above all, when places where fascinating experiences are then discovered, then populated by rich tourists, this can start to distort the location’s atmosphere and become “inauthentic,” as per the needs expressed by the tourists themselves.
 The hotel industry has responded to this change in perspective in various ways.

 In the last ten years, many chains have made sure to also offer a variety of boutique options in which to find unique local products and services.
 And they are concentrating to favor culture and design, thereby becoming places where travelers can fully customize their experience.

 How Rich People Spend Money